vHepp/image-recog/README.md

-# Getting Started with This MERN Stack Tesserectjs App
+# Getting Started with This MERN Stack Image/Text Recognition App

 The client runs from Tfjs.jsx Reactjs component at client/src/Components/Tfjs.jsx.